hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/08-transient-space-only.rst

 There are three ways to perform global mesh derefinement in Hermes:

-  (1) Reset the mesh to basemesh and reset polynomial orders to P_INIT, (2) remove last layer of refinement from all elements, and reset
+  (1) Reset the mesh to basemesh and reset polynomial orders to P_INIT.
+  (2) Remove last layer of refinement from all elements, and reset
-      polynomial orders to P_INIT,
+      polynomial orders to P_INIT.
-  (3) remove last layer of refinement from all elements, and decrease
+  (3) Remove last layer of refinement from all elements, and decrease
       polynomial orders by one.

 The derefinement frequency is set by the user via the